Editorial Review

 Psoriasis

-Psoriasis involves chronic NF-kB-driven inflammation in the skin, leading to accelerated keratinocyte proliferation and the characteristic plaques, scaling, and erythema.
-Research has demonstrated that alpha-MSH-derived peptides reduce psoriatic inflammation by inhibiting NF-kB activation in keratinocytes and reducing T-cell infiltration into the dermis.
-KPV, as the anti-inflammatory fragment of alpha-MSH, provides these benefits without the melanogenic effects of the full-length peptide.
+Research shows alpha-MSH-derived peptides reduce psoriatic inflammation by inhibiting NF-kB in keratinocytes.
+They also reduce T-cell infiltration into the dermis — the deeper skin layer.
+KPV provides these benefits without the pigmentation effects of the full-length peptide.

 Eczema and Dermatitis